 I am a writer

-of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, and Kinfolk and contributor to several books including Nasty Women, Know Your Place, The Digital Critic, and forthcoming We’ll Never Have Paris, We Were Always Here, and others.
-I write a weekly column for the Scotsman newspaper, and my debut non-fiction book and a novel.
+of fiction and narrative non-fiction published in 3:AM Magazine, McSweeneys, and Kinfolk and contributor to several books including Nasty Women, Know Your Place, The Digital Critic, We’ll Never Have Paris, We Were Always Here, and others.
+I write a weekly column for the Scotsman newspaper, and my debut non-fiction book is out in Autumn 2020.

 I am a critic

 with book review and literary commentary published in the Times Literary Supplement, the Guardian, Glasgow Review of Books, Review 31, Scottish Review of Books, The List, The Skinny, and others.
-I undertook the inaugural Scottish Review of Books Emerging Critics Scheme mentored by Alan Taylor and returned as a mentor myself, and also serve on the Saltire Society’s literary awards judging panel.
+I undertook the inaugural Scottish Review of Books Emerging Critics Scheme mentored by Alan Taylor and returned as a mentor myself, and have also served on the Saltire Society’s literary awards judging panel.

 I am a publisher

 I am a speaker

 of cultural commentary for television, print and radio, appearing occasionally on BBC Radio 4, BBC Scotland, and STV.
 I’ve spoken at events including Edinburgh International Book Festival, Belfast International Arts Festival, National Theatre of Scotland’s Just Start Here, Birmingham Book Festival, Literary Dundee’s Write Stuff, Creative Edinburgh’s Talking Heads, PEN International’s Writers Resist, Interrobang?!, the Verse Hearse, Scottish Mental Health Arts Festival, Open the Door at Glasgow Women’s Library and many others, and enjoy chairing literary events and book launches.

 I welcome writing commissions and speaking enquiries.
 For writing portfolio and more information please see the tabs above.